 This is a cataract extraction in a 7-year-old child who presented with amblyopia and cortical cataract in the left eye.
 Anterior capsulotomy was done and the cataract was aspirated.
 A single-piece IOL was implanted in the capsular bag as it was intact.
 Posterior capsulotomy was done and the wounds were hydrated.

-Now I’m gonna do a little core, break the anterior hyaloid.
+Now I’m going to do a little core, break the anterior hyaloid.
 I am coming to the front and make the lens go in there.
 There’s a little run here but the lens is quite stable.
-So I’m gonna turn around a little bit.
+So, I’m going to turn around a little bit.
 We are going to take out the healon from the front.
 If there’s any vitreous present, I will cut it.
 I’m going to bring the iris together, hydrate my wounds, see if its closed.
 If not, I will use 10-0 vicryl to close it.
 10-0 vicryl will dissolve by itself so I never had to remove stitches in these children.
 It’s holding quite nicely.
 It’s a very quick surgery.
 So that’s a 8-0 vicryl, I use to close the conjunctiva and bury the knot.
 Subconjunctival injections and that is the surgery.
 Any questions?
 Thank you very much.